Skip to content

 async with Chrome(options=options) as browser:

-page = await browser.get_page()
+tab = await browser.start()

 # Test the proxy by visiting an IP echo service

-await page.go_to('https://api.ipify.org')
+await tab.go_to('https://api.ipify.org')

-ip_address = await page.page_source
+ip_address = await tab.execute_script('return document.body.textContent')

 print(f"Current IP address: {ip_address}")